Dmitrii-Russu-Labs-Snippets/spring-rest-security-entrypointHandler-bean/README.md

 ---

-### spring-rest-security-entrypointHandler-bean
+## Overview

 By default Spring Security may return an HTML error page or plain text when authentication or authorization fails.
 This repository demonstrates replacing those defaults with consistent JSON error responses produced by handlers declared as beans — a compact, DI-friendly approach suitable for larger Spring projects.

 Implementation difference vs other repos: handlers are provided as `@Bean` factory methods, rather than [implemented as separate @Component classes](https://github.com/Dmitrii-Russu-Labs-Snippets/spring-rest-security-entrypointHandler-component) or [defined inline as lambdas](https://github.com/Dmitrii-Russu-Labs-Snippets/spring-rest-security-entrypointHandler-lambda) in the `SecurityConfig`.